 Employees who joined the LGPS before 1 April 2014 have membership in the final salary scheme.
-The employee's working hours are used in the calculation of benefits built up in the final salary scheme and member queries concerning working hours can be received many years after any change in working pattern took effect.
+The employee's working hours are used in the calculation of benefits built up in the final salary scheme.
+Member queries concerning working hours can be received many years after they change their worked hours.